simonmichael/hledger_site/tags-tutorial.md

   Expenses:Entertainment    $58.99 ; holiday:Thanksgiving, inflatable turkey
   Liabilities:CreditCard
 ```

+Note that if you put a comment after the tag without separating the tag and comment with a comma, the comment becomes part of the tag value, and this can cause unwanted results.
+You do not want unwanted results when working with important data!

 Finally, it's possible to have a comment, followed by a tag, and as long as you end the tag in a comma, you can have additional comment after the tag.